SCons/scons/testing/framework/test-framework.rst

 ("I put this in my SConscripts, and something went wrong"), so it's often useful to code an e2e test to match a bug report, and develop a solution that turns that to a pass.
-So pick the testing strategy that makes sense (sometimes both do).
+So pick the testing strategy that makes sense (sometimes both do) - and if it's possible to reduce an end-to-end test to a unit test, please do

 End-to-end tests are by their nature harder to debug.
 For the unit tests, you're running a test program directly, so you can drop straight